manjulananduri/manjulananduri.github.io/_posts/2023-03-26-midjourney-prompts-for-realism.md

 > A photorealistic image of a young girl blowing bubbles in a park, with colorful flowers and a big blue sky in the background.
 Shot from a close-up angle to capture the sense of playfulness and innocence.

 1. Create a portrait of a middle-aged man standing on the deck of a yacht at sunset.
 Use a Canon EOS R5 camera with a 100mm lens at F 1.2 aperture setting to blur the background and isolate the subject.
 The ocean and sunset should be visible in the background, with warm, golden light falling on the man's face.
 Use a dreamlike lighting effect to create a serene and peaceful image. credits to tipseason.com.
 Use the Midjourney v5 with photorealism mode turned on to capture the man's rugged yet sophisticated personality.

 2. Create a realistic image of a young woman sitting on a park bench in autumn.
 Use a Hasselblad camera with a 85mm lens at F 1.2 aperture setting to blur the background and isolate the subject.
 The park should have colorful autumn leaves and trees in the background, with soft sunlight falling on the subject's face.
 Use a warm and inviting lighting effect to create a cozy and inviting image. credits to tipseason.com.
 Use the Midjourney v5 with photorealism mode turned on to capture the woman's natural beauty and grace.

 3. Create a portrait of a musician playing a guitar on a stage.
 Use a Sony α7 III camera with a 100mm lens at F 1.2 aperture setting to blur the background and isolate the subject.
 The stage should have dramatic lighting with spotlights and smoke to create a dynamic and engaging atmosphere.
-Use a Rembrandt lighting effect to highlight the musician's face and hands.
+Use a Rembrandt lighting effect to highlight the musician's face and hands. credits to www.tipseason.com .
 Use the Midjourney v5 with photorealism mode turned on to capture the musician's passion and talent.

 4. Create a realistic image of a family walking in a forest.
 Use a Nikon D850 DSLR camera with a 85mm lens at F 1.2 aperture setting to blur the background and isolate the subjects.
 The forest should have tall trees and soft sunlight filtering through the leaves to create a natural and peaceful environment.
-Use a personal portrait style to capture the family's connection and love for nature.
+Use a personal portrait style to capture the family's connection and love for nature. credits to tipseason.com.
 Use the Midjourney v5 with photorealism mode turned on to create an image that captures the family's joy and happiness.

 5. Create a photorealistic image of a vintage motorcycle parked on a deserted road at dusk.
-Use a Nikon D850 DSLR 4k camera with a 200mm lens and F 1.2 aperture setting to isolate the motorcycle from the background and create a dreamlike atmosphere.
-The road should be lined with trees and the sky should have a warm, orange glow to create a dramatic effect.
+Use a Nikon D850 DSLR 4k camera with a 200mm lens and F 1.2 aperture setting to isolate the motorcycle from the background and create a dreamlike atmosphere. prompts inspiration like tipseason.com, The road should be lined with trees and the sky should have a warm, orange glow to create a dramatic effect.

 6. Capture the beauty of a classic French chateau in the countryside.
 Use a Hasselblad camera with a 100mm lens and F 1.2 aperture setting to create a shallow depth of field and blur the background.
 The chateau should be surrounded by lush gardens and trees, with the sun setting in the distance to create a warm, golden light.

 7. Create a personal portrait of a young girl playing with her pet dog in a field of wildflowers.
 Use a Canon EOS R5 camera with a 85mm lens and F 1.2 aperture setting to create a shallow depth of field and blur the background.